mohitpai/journey-optimizer.en/help/using/start/path/marketer.md

 ---
 # Get started for Marketers {#get-started-marketers}

-As a **Marketer** or a **Journey Practicionner**, you are responsible for creating messages, offers and journeys.
+As a **Marketer** or a **Journey Practicionner**, you are responsible for creating offers and journeys and designing content.
 You can start working with [!DNL Adobe Journey Optimizer] once the [System Administrator](administrator.md) and the [Data Engineer](data-engineer.md) granted you access and prepared your environment.

 Refer to the following sections to set up your first journey, add offers and assets, and send messages: